Bunkie Board: What Is It and How Do You Use It?

-Wikipedia describes a bunkie board as, “a mattress support for a bunk bed, like box-springs for a regular bed.”
+A bunkie board is a mattress support for a bunk bed, similar to how a box spring supports a regular bed.
 In essence, they serve the same purpose as box springs, but bunkie boards can accomplish the task of a box spring without adding so much bulk.
-You might choose a bunkie board over a box spring in the following circumstances:
+You might choose a bunkie board for your standard bed over a box spring in the following circumstances:

 First, decide if this is the right bed support for you.
 Do you have a low profile bed that needs a thin layer of support?
 Do you have a foam mattress, an old iron bed, or a bunk bed?
 Is your mattress starting to sag through the slats?
 If the bunkie board seems like the right choice for you then go online and do some research.

 Here are some things to consider when deciding what and where to purchase.